 Before joining F&P, Josh served as a judicial law clerk in the District Court of Maryland for Prince George’s County; the Circuit Court for Anne Arundel County, Maryland; and the United States District Court for the Western District of Pennsylvania.

 Josh graduated with highest honors from Geneva College with a major in political science and dual minors in history and philosophy.
 He subsequently graduated from the University of Maryland Francis King Carey School of law with honors.

 In law school, Josh served on the executive board of Maryland Law Review and the Maryland Moot Court Board.
 He litigated as a student-attorney in the Maryland Gender Violence Clinic in both the District Court of Maryland for Baltimore City and the Circuit Court for Baltimore City, Maryland.
-Josh interned for the Maryland Court of Appeals and the United States District Court for the District of Maryland.
+Josh interned for the Maryland Supreme Court and the United States District Court for the District of Maryland.
 He also worked for International Justice Mission overseas and completed a work-study in the Criminal Division of the United States Department of Justice in Washington, D.C.

 Josh was born in Baltimore, Maryland and split his childhood between Maryland and the United Kingdom.
 He enjoys creative and analytical writing, cinema, marathons, traveling, and spending time with people.
 He is the author of several scholarly law review articles addressing a broad range of topics including civil procedure, insurance law, criminal law, and international law.

 To view Josh’s research, visit his author’s page on the Social Science Research Network (SSRN).